 The planning process begins with a concept based curriculum, according to Dr. Lynne Erikson who describes “concept based classrooms” which encourages deeper understanding and learning.
-Teachers plan for linked learning experiences for their students that address the individual characteristics of their classrooms, students and school and community settings.
+Teachers plan for linked learning experiences (lessons) for their students that address the individual characteristics of their classrooms, students and school and community settings.

 According to the curriculum document “Starting Points in Planning” the BC curriculum describes a focus on the development of “core competencies and a concept-based approach.”
 The Know-Do-Understand (KDU) model is central to the planning process.
 Up until now, this is akin to Unit Planning.
 Now, according to the Curriculum Planning Guide, the curriculum is “an enabling framework …to use when planning your program instruction and assessment.”
-The Surrey School district has developed a graphic organizer to help teacher conceptualize the planning process: SD36 Planning Guide.
+The Surrey School district has developed a graphic organizer to help teachers conceptualize the planning process: SD36 Planning Guide.

 The learning standards are found in the curricular competencies and content listed by grade level and subject area in the BC Ministry documents.
 The learning standards are often broad, but from these you can take direction and explore an area in depth.
 The planning process is shaped around the K-D-U model and supports Backwards Design.
 Download: KDUdiagram to support initial phase of unit planning.

 Many school districts have developed templates to support teachers in planning.
 They can provide you with a way to begin the planning process, recognizing that you will adapt and plan according to your individual students and teaching context.
 In a PDF shared in a workshop for SD48 teachers by Dr. Leyton Schnellert, Dr. Schnellert helps uncover the need to know your students and context as you plan and also provides a very straight forward sample plan that includes a class profile, Unit overview, ‘sequence or pathway’ of lessons, graphic organizers and sample rubric (Grade 6/7 Diversity of Life Unit – p.
 27)